A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Introduction

-The next section gives the formulation of the inventory problem, defines two important functions and establishes some results pertaining to these functions.
-Section 3 introduces the average expected occupation and average expected ordering measures corresponding to an admissible ordering policy, gives a simple condition under which the expected occupation measures are tight and identifies a lower bound on the long-term average cost. $(s,S)$ ordering policies are studied in Section 4 wherein a nonlinear function gives the corresponding long-term average costs and sufficient conditions are identified for both existence and non-existence of an optimal $(s_*,S_*)$ ordering policy.
-The other main results of the paper are contained in Section 5 which defines the auxiliary function $G_0$ and uses carefully selected approximations $\gn$ of $G_0$ to establish optimality of the $(s_*,S_*)$ policy in the general class of admissible policies.
-Finally, Section 6 illustrates the ease of application of these results on examples involving a drifted Brownian motion, both unconstrained and with reflection at $\{0\}$, and a geometric Brownian motion having three different cost structures.
+The main contributions of the paper are contained in Sections \ref{sect-main result} and \ref{sect:optim}. \sectref{sect-main result} defines a particular auxiliary function $G_0$ at the heart of our analytical approach and gives two important results related to $G_0$. \sectref{sect:optim} then approximates $G_0$ by functions in a subclass and uses these approximations to establish optimality of the $(s_*,S_*)$ ordering policy in the general class of admissible policies.
+Finally, \sectref{sect:examples} illustrates the ease of application of these results on examples involving a drifted Brownian motion, both unconstrained and with reflection at $\{0\}$, a geometric Brownian motion having two different cost structures and Feller's branching diffusion process.
+These examples are chosen to illustrate the more general applicability of this paper's results over those in \cite{helm:15b}.